ContinuityControl/dotfiles/README.md

     cd ~/.homesick/repos/dotfiles/home
     bundle

+*NOTE:* if you use `rvm`, this will only install these gems for the environment specified by the `.ruby-{version,gemfile}`.
+You may need to switch to a different version of ruby.

 ### Git Submodules

 In order for vim plugins (and a couple tmux ones) to work correctly, you have